 Applicants who are applying prior to the completion of their undergraduate degree must have earned the required GPA at the time of application to be eligible to waive the GMAT/GRE.
 Applicants must maintain the required minimum GPA through the completion of their undergraduate degree.

-GMAT or GREBefore submitting an application you must take the GMAT, administered by Pearson VUE, or the GRE, administered by Educational Testing Services (ETS).
+Before submitting an application you must take the GMAT or GMAT Focus Edition, administered by Pearson VUE, or the GRE, administered by Educational Testing Services (ETS).

-Stern has no preference for the GMAT or GRE, feel free to take either test.
+Stern has no preference for the GMAT, GMAT Focus Edition or GRE, feel free to take either test.

 Scores are valid for five years from the date that you took the test and must be valid at the time that you submit your application.
 You are responsible for including your test score on the online application and ensuring that Pearson VUE or ETS is able to release and send your official score report to NYU Stern.
 Stern's GMAT reporting code is 5TF-HW-30.
 Stern's GRE reporting code is 1695.
 While an official test score is required for a final decision, the Admissions Committee can begin the review of your application with an unofficial test score.